-ACHP3 Expand the capacity of the City to initiate and manage arts and cultural programs.
+Expand the capacity of the City to initiate and manage formalized cultural programs, public realm enhancements, and support for the city's creative economy.

 PERFORMANCE MEASURE 1: A dedicated grant program for local artists is established that provides small grants to at least two local artists each year.